Santi-I-Guess/PAL-Assembler/README.md

 ## Assembly Language
 - 16 bit registers
 - 8 general purpose registers, 2 comparison registers (nonaccessable)
-- given 1024 address RAM with 4 memory access instructions (PUSH, POP, READ, WRITE)
+- given 3000 address RAM with 4 memory access instructions (PUSH, POP, READ, WRITE)
-- can print integer values with PRINT, and string literals with SPRINT
+- can print integer values with PRINT, ascii characters with CPRINT, and string literals with SPRINT
 - can define labels with \<string\>:
-- can access stack without pop using stack offset notation (see below)
+- can access stack without pop using stack offset addressing (see below)
 - can access stack pointer with RSP, and the instruction counter with RIP

 ## Instructions